trenkles/trenkles.github.io/content/_index.md

 I am a Labor Economist.
 In [my research](https://trenkles.github.io/research/) I focus on how Labor Market Policies- and Institutions operate in a frictional labor market and how these affect labor market outcomes and inequality.
 I also work on how workers are affected by job-loss, and search for a new job during unemployment.

-I serve as an Acting Professor of Applied Microeconomics at the [University of Bonn](https://www.econ.uni-bonn.de/de/fachbereich/professorinnen/simon-trenkle) in the Spring Semester 2025.
-I also hold a position as Senior Researcher at the [Institute for Employment Research (IAB)](https://iab.de/en/startseite-english/).
+I serve as an Acting Professor of Applied Microeconomics at the University of Bonn in the Spring Semester 2025.
+I also hold a part time position as Senior Researcher at the [Institute for Employment Research (IAB)](https://iab.de/en/startseite-english/).
 I am a member of the CRC TR-224 between the Universities Bonn and Mannheim.

 Here is [my CV](https://www.iza.org/wc/cvs/cv_Trenkle.pdf)!